Meet Our Team

 - The word Chiropractic stems from the Greek “done by hand”

-- Chiropractors can help with the symptoms of common musculoskeletal conditions like low back pain and neck pain
+- Chiropractors may help with the symptoms of common musculoskeletal conditions: low back pain and neck pain

 - Chiropractors have a particular interest in the spine and the nervous system

 - All Chiropractors must complete a minimum of 5 years tertiary study which includes anatomy, neurology and physiology

 - Chiropractic is offered at several universities around Australia including – Royal Melbourne Institute of Technology (RMIT), Macquarie University, Murdoch University, Central Queensland University (CQU)

 - Chiropractors are also required to complete 25hrs of further education, or continuing professional development, learn the latest evidence based techniques for diagnosis, treatment and management

 - Using their knowledge and orthopaedic examinations, Chiropractors may help diagnose and manage certain spinal and musculoskeletal conditions